hapijs/hapi/API.md

 ### Response Toolkit

+Access: read only.

+The response toolkit is a collection of properties and utilities passed to every [lifecycle method](#lifecycle-methods).
+It is somewhat hard to define as it provides both utilities for manipulating responses as well as other information.
+Since the toolkit is passed as a function argument, developers can name it whatever they want.
+For the purpose of this document the `h` notation is used.
+It is named in the spirit of the RethinkDB `r` method, with `h` for **h**api.

 #### Toolkit properties

 ##### <a name="h.abandon" /> `h.abandon`

+Access: read only.

 A response symbol.
 When returned by a lifecycle method, the request lifecycle skips to the finalizing step without further interaction with the node response stream.
 It is the developer's